List of addiction and substance abuse organizations: JACS

-KeepControl.ca

-The Keep Control campaign is targeted specifically at Canadian youths and provides authoritative information about alcohol use with a strong emphasis on prevention.
-The campaign is an initiative of the Ontario Public Health Association (OPHA).
-The message that the keep control campaign believes is that if you’re going to drink be smart about it.
-The website provides a blog site for youths to talk about drinking, streaming television and radio commercials, downloadable tee-shirt and sticker templates, presentations, and t-adprint adsres, and posters.
-The site also links to publications by other authoritative agencies such as the Alcohol Policy Network (APN), the Canadian Centre on Substance Abuse (CCSA), and Mothers Against Drunk Driving (MADD).

 Kids Help Phone

 Kids Help Phone is Canada's only 24-hour, toll-free, anonymous telephone counseling and referral service and internet service specifically designated for children and youths.
-The service, although not substanceusese specific, is an essential tool for Canadian children and youth at risk.
+The service, although not specifically marketed for substance use, is an essential tool for Canadian children and youth at risk.
 The site provides an enormous variety of information about youth topics such as health, bullying, cyberbullying, violence and abuse, and a link library to other helpful resources, especially for youths.
 Available in French and English.

 National Anti-Drug Strategy

-The National Anti-Drug Strategy, in cooperation with the Government of Canada, provides three action plans aimed at the prevention of illegal drug use, treating those struggling with addictions, and combating the production and distribution of the illegal drug trade itoensure safe and healthy Canadian communities.
+The National Anti-Drug Strategy, in cooperation with the Government of Canada, provides three action plans aimed at the prevention of illegal drug use, treating those struggling with addictions, and combating the production and distribution of the illegal drug trade to ensure safe and healthy Canadian communities.
 Resources include a comprehensive listing of terms and definitions, resources for parents and youths with a significant emphasis on prevention, as well as a governmental listing of drug and alcohol addiction services, news links, and additional links to The Drug Situation Report (RCMP, 2007), and the 2007 World Drug Report (United Nations Office on Drugs and Crime).